mzy2240/ESA/ReadMe.md

 SimAuto.

-ESA makes all these tasks quick and easy, is well documented, automatically translates data to the appropriate types, and uses Pandas DataFrames and Series where possible.
+ESA makes all these tasks quick and easy, is well documented, automagically translates data to the appropriate types, and uses Pandas DataFrames and Series where possible.
 For some motivating examples, please the the "Quick Start" section of this document.